Volleyball Claims 10 America East Awards At Annual Banquet, Including Player & Coaching Staff of the Year

 Tolliver made her presence felt at the net once again, leading America East by averaging 1.03 blocks per set.
 Her second season tallying more than 100 blocks, the senior right side hitter and co-captain became the fifth member of the 300 block club on Oct.
 13 against Hartford.
 With 338 career blocks, she ranks fourth all-time in program history, Furthermore, her 108 blocks this season is tied for the eighth-best mark in program history.

 Despite playing in just 19 matches and 47 sets, Muses was a catalyst surrounded by a cast of veteran student-athletes.
 Compiling 1.85 kps, a .275 clip and 0.85 bps, the freshman middle blocker has been a frequent option off the bench for the Wildcats.
 Against Stony Brook University (Nov.
-10), Muses came off the bench late in the third set, tallying four kills and four blocks to top the Seawolves 32-30 to give UNH the match point.
+10), Muses came off the bench late in the third set, tallying four kills and four blocks to top the Seawolves 32-30 to give UNH the match point and the three set win.

 Henke was second on squad with 28 serving aces.
 The junior defensive specialist recorded three serving aces four times this season.
 On the backline, she has accumulated 218 digs which tied for third on the Wildcats.
 On Nov.
 10 against Stony Brook, Henke scooped a season-high 16 digs in a three set victory.